 The Library debuted a board game collection on National Gaming Day, November 2010.
 Since that day, a monthly Second Saturday Game Day has been held in the historic McFarlane-Hood Reading Room, from 2:00-6:00 p.m.
 New participants and regular attendees are welcome.
 Check the Library's e-calendar to verify dates/times and join us for a game!

-Outside of game day, our game collection is always available for checkout and in-library use at the Spitze Reference Desk on the second floor.
+Outside of game day, our game collection is always available for checkout and can be found on the second floor.
 Please visit CU Catalog to see our full list of game titles.
 Or for a list of games for the whole family.

 How to Play